passy/ltxbot/README.markdown

 ## Provisioning

-There's also a set of [Ansible](http://ansible.com) scripts available unter [`ansible/`](ansible/) in this repository that can be used to set up a server.
+There's also a set of [Ansible](http://ansible.com) scripts available under [`ansible/`](ansible/) in this repository that can be used to set up a server.

 ## Building